package-chain/research/whitepaper.md

 `/ipfs/pins/temp/{pid}` are used to add items to the store while the garbage collector is running.

+### CRDT db
+TODO: Required for building a shared ledger

 ### Peer and block discovery
 A distributed hash table is used to locate peers that have a block.
 Peers that have a block are optimistically assumed to have all blocks that are linked